Andr3icutrei/SnaKify/README.md

 # Snakify

 Recreation of the snake game included in Spotify iOS app using music streaming platform Jamendo.
+The technologies used in order to code this desktop app are JavaFX, Jamendo REST API and CSS.

 Instructions of use: